HBClab/NiBetaSeries/README.rst

 NiBetaSeries takes preprocessed data as input that satisfy the `BIDS deriviatives specification <http://bit.ly/2vKeKcp>`_.
-In practical terms, NiBetaSeries uses the output of `fmriprep <http://fmriprep.readthedocs.io/en/latest/>`_, a great BIDS compatible preprocessing tool.
+In practical terms, NiBetaSeries uses the output of `fmriprep <http://fmriprep.readthedocs.io/en/latest/>`_, a great BIDS-compatible preprocessing tool.
 NiBetaSeries requires the input and the atlas to already be in MNI space since currently no transformations are applied to the data.